Image

 Test your knowledge

-There are multiple strains of pneumococcal bacteria that cause pneumococcal pneumonia (PP) and invasive pneumococcal disease (IPD).
+There are multiple types of pneumococcal bacteria that cause pneumococcal pneumonia (PP) and invasive pneumococcal disease (IPD).

 Source: CDC